csswizardry/csswizardry.github.com/_posts/2023-06-07-site-speed-topography-remapped.md

 only visual and not exactly persistent.
 Still, I have included the chart in the new spreadsheet because different people prefer different approaches.

-Without looking at a single line of code—without even visiting a single one of these pages in a browser!—we can already work out where our main liabilities lie.
+Without looking at a single line of code — without even visiting a single one of these pages in a browser! — we can already work out where our main liabilities lie.
 We know where to focus our efforts, and our day-one to-do list is already written.
 No more false starts and dead ends. **Optimise the work not done.**